 I started TASKE (Together Acquiring Strength Knowledge & Excellence) a few months before the 1996 Summer Olympics in Atlanta, GA.
 I had the pleasure of being a volunteer for the Games.
 From this experience, I met people from all over the world.

 While brainstorming with a couple of friends, I wanted to start an investment club.
-However, in order to hand-select a core group, the people that I wanted to do business with wound need to be people of high character that I'd known for several years.
+In order to hand-select a core group, I wanted to do business with people of high character, folks that I'd known for several years.
 I selected 3 people from the Dallas/Ft.
 Worth area; 3 from Atlanta; and 3 from the San Francisco Bay Area.
 These were people that I either grew up with or were former co-workers.

 As fate would have it, as I started to round the group into shape, my divorce and custody battle moved TASKE to the backburner.
 My legal entanglement went on for one year.
 Finally, in August of 1999, I was awarded full custody of my son and daughter.